DellieKate/ISK1001_Assessment3/README_Files/INSTRUCTIONS.md

 Here you will find an in depth guide on how to navigate and use the <u>**KLM LabTest Advisor**</u>.
 For the brief summary, head to [README](../README.md).

-To utilise this app, you must have covered the installation steps prior.
+To use this app, first complete the installation process outlined in the [Installation Guide](README.md/INSTALLATION.md)

 Once installation is complete, to run the app, enter from the terminal, while within the app directory, this command: